trekhleb/state-of-the-art-shitcode/README.md

 _Bad 👎🏻_

+More often comments should contain some 'why' and not some 'what'.
+If the 'what' is not clear in the code, the code is probably too messy.

 ```javascript
 // The number of 700ms has been calculated empirically based on UX A/B test results.
 // @see: <link to experiment details or to related JIRA task or to something like that>